What Are Bioidentical Hormones - Are They Safe and Effective?

 Whether you believe in evolution or creationism, you should have faith that the body was created (or evolved) to be perfect.

-Why would evolution, or a divine creator, produce a body which makes hormones that are dangerous to itself?
+Why would evolution, or a divine creator, produce a body that makes hormones that are dangerous to itself?

 It obviously wouldn’t.